 Mantua residents also enjoy access to multiple parks that run through the northern side of the neighborhood.
 The biggest is Eakin Park, which has sports fields and a walking trail along Accotink Creek.

-One of the reasons Mantua is so popular is its great location: it borders 236, Pickett Rd, Rt 50 and Prosperity Ave.
+One of the reasons Mantua is so popular is its great location: it borders Route 236, Pickett Rd, Route 50 and Prosperity Ave.

 For commuting to DC, 495 and 66 give the best access, both of which are close to the neighborhood.